-We are a party to a stockholders' agreement with the LLC, whose members are investment funds managed by affiliates of Trimaran Capital Partners (with its predecessors and affiliates and certain funds managed by it, collectively, "Trimaran") and Freeman Spogli, certain members of our management, and other third-party investors.
-The stockholders' agreement provides certain rights to LLC, including registration rights for common stock owned by LLC.
-The limited liability company operating agreement of LLC also provides rights to Trimaran and Freeman Spogli, including certain registration rights.
+We are a party to a stockholders' agreement with the LLC, whose members are investment funds managed by affiliates of Trimaran Capital Partners (with its predecessors and affiliates and certain funds managed by it, collectively, "Trimaran") and Freeman Spogli, certain members of our management, and other third-party investors ("Stockholders' Agreement").
+The Stockholders' Agreement provides certain rights to LLC, including registration rights for common stock owned by LLC.
+The limited liability company operating agreement of LLC also provided rights to Trimaran and Freeman Spogli, including certain registration rights.
 See "Certain Relationships and Related Party Transactions - Stockholders Agreement" for additional information.
+Thus, pursuant to the Stockholders Agreement, the Company filed a registration statement on Form S-3 (File No. 333-269807) (the "Registration Statement"), which was declared effective on March 1, 2023.
+The Registration Statement registered the resale of up to 16,818,465 shares of the Company's common stock by the selling stockholders named therein, including LLC, and pursuant to which LLC may sell any of the shares that it continues to hold following the Distribution.
+As disclosed in the Registration Statement, certain of the selling stockholders named in the Registration Statement may distribute their shares to their limited partners, general partners, stockholders or others and then any subsequent sales will be at the new holder's discretion.
+The shares distributed in the Distribution will generally be freely tradable by the recipients pursuant to Rule 144 under the Securities Act, following the completion of the Distribution.